007 MAGAZINE - The World's Foremost James Bond Resource!

 Shakira Baksh with George Lazenby | Bessie Love & Steve Plytas On Her Majesty's Secret Service (1969)

 ABOVE: (left) Shakira Baksh [pictured directly behind George Lazenby], the Guyanese fashion model and actress married actor Michael Caine in 1973, and went on to appear with her husband and former James Bond Sean Connery in the John Huston classic adventure-drama The Man Who Would Be King (1975).
 Based in the UK, Shakira appeared as a casino guest [uncredited] in On Her Majesty's Secret Service, along with small roles in a handful of other British films. (right) Bessie Love (1898-1986), American actress from the silent era also had a small role in OHMSS and was listed in the UK Exhibitors’ Campaign Book (and US Pressbook) as ‘American Guest’, although her name does not appear in the end credits of the film.
 Legendary American film director D.W.
 Griffith first spotted Bessie Love when she was 17 and put her in several of his early films, including a small part in Intolerance: Love’s Struggle Throughout The Ages (1916).
 Sat beside Bessie Love is actor Steve Plytas (1913-1994), another of the ‘Casino Artistes’ who was billed as ‘Greek Tycoon’, but again only listed in publicity materials, and not in the end credits of the film.
 Like Bessie Love, Turkish-born actor Plytas spent much of his career working in the UK and appeared in many familiar British films and TV series.
-His last significant film role was as the doctor who treats Jack Nicholson's scarred Joker after he falls in a vat of acid at the beginning of Tim Burton's Batman (1989).
+His last significant film role was as the doctor who treats Jack Nicholson's scarred Jack Napier (who becomes The Joker) after he falls in a vat of acid at the beginning of Tim Burton's Batman (1989).

 Bessie Love (1898-1986), who has a cameo role as an American tourist at the casino table in On Her Majesty's Secret Service, had been a major star in the silent and early sound era, and nominated for an Oscar for her performance in The Broadway Melody (1929).
 Her career was more or less over by 1935, and she moved to England where she continued to appear in small roles in films and television.
 Towards the end of her life she appeared in small roles in two high-profile films - Ragtime (1981) which starred veteran actor James Cagney in his first screen appearance for 20 years; and Reds (1981) directed by and starring Warren Beatty.
 Bessie Love was a friend of director Peter Hunt, so it is perhaps not a surprise that she would be cast in a small cameo role in his directorial debut.